erikwijmans/erikwijmans.github.io/content/home/about.md

 to overcome the challenges of real-world training (its slow, and expensive).

+In the summer of 2020, I will be an intern at Intel working with [Vladlen Koltun][VK].
 In the summer of 2019, I was an intern at FAIR, working with [Manolis Savva][MS] and continuing my on-going collaboration with FRL.